2004 United States House of Representatives elections in New Jersey

-The 2004 United States House of Representatives elections in New Jersey were held on November 2, 2004 to determine who will represent the people of New Jersey in the United States House of Representatives.
+The 2004 United States House of Representatives elections in New Jersey were held on November 2, 2004, to determine who would represent the people of New Jersey in the United States House of Representatives.
 This election coincided with national elections for U.S. President, and the U.S. House and U.S. Senate.
 There was no concurrent election for Senator or Governor in the state.
-New Jersey has thirteen seats in the House, apportioned according to the 2000 United States Census.
+New Jersey has thirteen seats in the House, apportioned according to the 2000 United States census.
 Representatives are elected for two-year terms.

 Overview

 District 1

 Incumbent Democrat Rob Andrews won.
 This district covers Camden County.
+Shortly after losing the election, Hutchison switched parties and became a member of the Democratic Party.
+He was later elected to the Gloucester Township Committee and New Jersey General Assembly in 2023.